benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- One option is build your app in JavaScript
+- One option is build your app in regular JavaScript
-  * And then add TypeScript type declaration files to DefinitelyTyped
+  * And then add TypeScript type declaration files to `DefinitelyTyped`
   * A repo of high quality TypeScript type definitions
 - Nearly 7000 library type definition files are in the repo
   * `React`, `lodash`, `node`, etc